JamesBremner/PathFinderMay2021/README.md

 An application that finds a path through a grid of points with different elevations that minimises the changes in elevation.
 Uses the PathFinder engine find the optimal path.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Hills)

 # Mazes
 An application that finds a path through a maze.
+[Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Mazes)